STEP 1: Choose your Blogging Platform

 The 3-year package is the cheapest per month, which is what I recommend for everyone to save some dollars.

-After your plan has been selected, and you’ve unchecked the unnecessary features, simply put in your billing information.
+After your plan has been selected, and you’ve selected any extra features, simply put in your billing information.

 Your purchase for your new blog is now complete.

-Click the “create a password“ button to select a password that will be used to login to your Bluehost control panel.
+Click the “create your password“ button to select a password that will be used to login to your Bluehost control panel.